hithere-at/komionm/README.md

-# komionm
+# komire
 This is a Python script to download said `Komi Can't Communicate` chapters.
-This script scrape [w3.komisanwamanga.com](https://w3.komisanwamanga.com) for the chapters
+This script scrape [w3.komisanwamanga.com](https://w3.komisanwamanga.com) for the chapters.
+This version of `komiomm` using pure **Regular Expression**, BeautifulSoup4 isnt needed.

+**NOTE: This version is unstable and need further testing.
+Use this if you knoe how to patch the bug.
+Consider making a pull request too :)**

 <h2 align="center">Showcase</h2>
 <p align="center"><img src="stuff.gif"></p>